 The risks of investing in the Fund remain the same as those described in the Prospectus.
-The Fund is intended for investors with a medium risk tolerance who wish to invest over the medium or long term.
+The Fund is intended for investors with a low to medium risk tolerance who want to invest for the medium or long term.
 It can also be used by investors looking for diversification within a single portfolio.
 During the Period, there were no changes to the Fund that materially affected the overall risk level associated with an investment in the Fund.